BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 This will generate a minimal version of an experiment.

-To change the configuration of your experiment to make it work properly, you can create a project and customize tis parameters.
-The following instructions are thought out to execute a small job through Autosubmit explaining how to configure a new platform.
+To change the configuration of your experiment to ensure it works properly, you can create a project and customize its parameters.
+The following instructions are designed to execute a small job through Autosubmit, explaining how to configure a new platform.

-Open the file ``~/autosubmit/<expid>/config/minimal.yml`` and you'll have a file as shown below.
+Open the file ``~/autosubmit/<expid>/config/minimal.yml`` and you'll find a file as shown below.

 .. code-block:: yaml